mmachenry/redstone-repeater/README.md

 like a USB mouse that someone is right clicking every 400 miliseconds which is 2.5 time per second.

+Trinkets are available for $7 here: https://www.adafruit.com/product/1501

+I also recommend something [USB adapter] (https://www.amazon.com/gp/product/B00TAM0MZW/ref=oh_aui_detailpage_o00_s00?ie=UTF8&psc=1) to make it easier to use, but any micro USB cable, like the one you probably use for your phoen, will work just fine.

 Software solution
 ---
 The user experience using the Trinket as an external hardware device is nice